MindK product academy

 Single-tenant architecture means giving each of your customers their own app instance together with the underlying infrastructure.
 It’s like living in your own private condominium.
 Each customer has a separate database, so all interactions are isolated from each other.
 This is great for security but bad for your wallet.

 Multi-tenant architecture means having multiple customers (or tenants) use a single app instance and a common database.
 This is like owning a single apartment in a larger condominium.
-You share a single security system with other tenants but have a private key that unlocks the doors to your apartment.
-This is a more cost-effective option that can ensure high privacy with adequate security checks.
+You share a single security system with other tenants, but have a private key that unlocks the doors to your apartment.
+Before going for a multi-tenant SaaS architecture, the development team needs to think about tenant isolation, blast radius strategy to constrain failures, and compliance posture:

 Single-tenant architecture